A Hypertoroidal Covering for Perfect Color Equivariance: Experiments

 We evaluate the generalization performance of $\mathbb{T}^{3}$CEN, LCER, and ResNet18 to luminance shifts on the small NORB dataset~\citep{LeCun2004LearningMF} (see Appendix~\ref{apx:dataset_norb} for details).
 The classification performance of all networks is reported in Table~\ref{tab:exp_lum_shift}.
-We find that $\mathbb{T}^{3}$CEN has significantly better classification accuracy than all baselines.

-\textbf{HSL shift.} We evaluate the generalization performance of $\mathbb{T}^{3}$CEN, LCER, and ResNet18 to HSL shifts on our HSL shifted 3D Shapes dataset (see Appendix~\ref{apx:dataset_3d_hsl} for details).
+We find that $\mathbb{T}^{3}$CEN has significantly better classification accuracy than all baselines. \paragraph{HSL shift.} We evaluate the generalization performance of $\mathbb{T}^{3}$CEN, LCER, and ResNet18 to HSL shifts on our HSL shifted 3D Shapes dataset (see Appendix~\ref{apx:dataset_3d_hsl} for details).
 The classification performance of all networks is reported in Table~\ref{tab:exp_hsl_shift}.
 In contrast to baseline models, HSL-equivariant $\mathbb{T}^{3}$CEN-H4S4L4 achieves perfect classification accuracy.